News & Press Archive

 8. Drama assists physical development

-In each session, we play simple percussion instruments, create simple movement sequences and play drama games – all designed to help children gain mastery over their growing bodies.
+This is something that most people don’t associate as a benefit of drama classes!
+In each session, we practice mime, create simple movement sequences and play drama games – all designed to help children gain mastery over their growing bodies.
+Drama classes are a great choice for children to stay fit and healthy when they are not interested in sport.

 9. Drama develops creativity